kasslent/clc-digital-skills/_lessons/module-1.1.md

       </body>
     </html>

+*Pro tip!*
+Getting into this habit from the start will help keep the code organized, easier to read, easier to find errors and look more professional.

 ###Attributes & HTML Comments

 **Attributes** provide additional information or instruction for the element and is included *inside the opening HTML tag* in the form of `attribute="value"`.

 There are many different types of attributes.

     <tag attribute="value">content</tag>